slash3b/slash3b.github.io/_drafts/2020-04-11-design-data-intensive-applications.markdown

 I have a feeling like I managed to digest and remember like 5% not more of the information, and the book contains a lot of good stuff, I mean **a lot**.
 So for myself I decided to get table of book contents and augment it with little hints and notes that will be helpful in case I want to remember something quickly.

+> Computing is pop culture. [...]
+Pop culture holds a disdain for history.
+Pop culture is all about identity and feeling like you're participating.
+It has nothing to do with cooperation, the past or the furute — it's living in the present.
+I think the same is true of most people who write code for money.
+They have no idea where [their culture came from].
+> Alan Kay, in interview with Dr. Dobb's journal(2012)

 **Table of Contents**